-Road traffic signs are signs that are erected by the side of the road, or above the road to inform or give instructions to road users.
-We are all road users, and a thorough understanding of these signs will make our usage and interaction with highway facilities safer, and more convenient.
+Road traffic signs are signs that are erected by the side or above the road to give information or instructions to road users.
+We are all road users, and a thorough understanding of these signs will make our usage and interaction with highway facilities safer and more convenient.
 On the contrary, lack of knowledge of traffic signs can mean incompetency and disobedience to traffic regulations.
-This may result to your vehicle being impounded, fines/penalties, and in the worst case, a highway crash.
+This may result in your vehicle being impounded, fines/penalties, and in the worst case, a highway crash.

 In Nigeria, whenever Federal Road Safety Corps (FRSC) Marshals are on highway patrol, penalty tickets often issued that are related to lack of road signs knowledge, and their penalties are briefly highlighted below;